allanabraham10/Udacity_DS_NanoDegree/Recommendation Engines/README.md

 The project contains the following tasks:

 Exploratory Data Analysis: This part is for data exploration.

-Rank Based Recommendations: Here, I begin by finding the most popular articles based on the most interactions.
-These articles are the ones that we might recommend to new users.
+Rank Based Recommendations: recommended the most popular articles based on the highest user interactions User-User Based Collaborative Filtering: recommended unseen articles that were viewed by most similar users Content Based Recommendations: recommended articles based on similarity of content Matrix Factorization: performed SVD to predict articles a user might interact with

-User-User Based Collaborative Filtering: In order to give better recommendations to the users of IBM's platform, I examine users that are similar in terms of the items they have interacted with.
-These items could then be recommended to similar users.

-Matrix Factorization: For the final step, I created a machine learning approach to building recommendations.
-Using the user-item interactions, I built out a matrix decomposition which helps me in predicting new articles an individual might interact with .
+## File Descriptions
+You can find the results of the analysis in either html form and Jupyter Notebook:

+1. Recommendations_with_IBM.html
+2. Recommendations_with_IBM.ipynb

 ## Acknowledgement
 I would like to acknowledge and thank Udacity for giving me the chance to work on this project.
 I would also like to thanks IBM for providing the data.